jjmcsorley/bootstrap-jekyll/README.md

 - Add on hover dropdown menu
 - Fix body padding issue (footer)
 - Update liquid on blog.html to show all post
+- Update Blog post style (figured out how and chose not to until a later date)

 ### Issue listed
 - Update liquid on blog.html to limits the number of post showing